Maladera insanabilis

 Maladera insanabilis, sometimes colloquially called "Khomeini beetle", is a species of a beetle in the family Scarabaeidae.
 It is prevalent in Iran and other countries in the Middle-East.

 Adults are active in the summer and in the spring.
 Males can be seen flying at night searching for females, and their attraction to light makes them a common household pest.
 Adults range in length from 7 to 9 mm and possess a brownish-red color.

+Distribution

+It is found in Afghanistan, India (Himachal Pradesh, Jammu & Kashmir, Uttarakhand, Andhra Pradesh, Haryana, Punjab, Rajasthan, Uttar Pradesh), Iran, Iraq, Israel, Jordan, Kuwait, Libya, Morocco, Nepal, Oman, Pakistan, Palestine, Saudi Arabia, Qatar, Tunisia and the United Arab Emirates.

 Diet

 The adult diet consists of leaves, buds and flowers of several plants like roses, sweet potato and citrus trees.
 The female lays between 60 and 100 eggs on the soil in clusters.
 The larval forms of M. insanabilis live underground.
 Their diet consists of roots and may cause serious damage to crops like sweet potato.